SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     pass
 ```

 Monitors the restock progress of a restockable resource spot stored by a `Harvestable` ability.
 The restocking progress is initiated by the `Restock` ability of another game entity.
-At the start of the restocking process, the progress is 0\%.
-After the restocking has finished, the progress is 100\%.
+At the start of the restocking process, the progress is 0%.
+After the restocking has finished, the progress is 100%.

-Restocking progress is only tracked between the start and end of restock process.
-Therefore, state changes initiated by `RestockProgress` objects of type `StateChangerProgress` will be deactivated after the progress reaches 100\%.

 ## aux.progress.type.TransformProgress